someengineering/resoto.com/blog/2022/05_02-resotoshell-tab-completion/index.md

 A sort criteria also uses a property to sort - so the completer shows all available properties, as well as the possible sort order `asc` or `desc`.

-## Support for aggregations
+## Aggregation

-Not only search but also [aggregate](/docs/reference/cli/aggregate) uses special syntax to define aggregation expressions.
-An aggregation is always computed on the result of a search and defines a list of grouping variables, as well as a list of aggregation functions.
+The [`aggregate` command](/docs/reference/cli/aggregate) also uses special syntax to define aggregation expressions, and tab completion again can help:

 ![Aggregate in action](img/aggregate.gif)

-The completer helps in defining the grouping variables, by providing the list of all possible properties.
-Please also note the special support to define [`/ancestors`](/docs/concepts/search/merging-nodes#ancestors-and-descendants) grouping variables, which requires to define the kind of the ancestor as well as the property to group by.
+As you can see, the autocomplete feature lists possible properties.
+There is also support for defining [`/ancestors` grouping variables](/docs/concepts/search/merging-nodes#ancestors-and-descendants).

-It also knows about the possible aggregation functions and provides it as a list.
-Since every grouping variable and every aggregation function can be renamed, an optional `as` clause is suggested.
+As mentioned previously, [Resoto Shell](/docs/concepts/components/shell) is context-aware and will supply a list of possible aggregation functions.
+And since every grouping variable and every aggregation function can be renamed, the optional `as` clause is suggested as well.

-With the support of this feature, it is hopefully much simpler to use the CLI.
-Please find our [Getting Started Guide](/docs/getting-started) and give Resoto a spin!
+We hope that the new tab completion feature makes Resoto's [command-line interface](/docs/reference/cli) easier to use!